advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 to more accurately address the ideas around subjectivity and what it means.

 For example, to develop a theory of consciousness, I could start with a notion of human-level subjectivity.
-As I reduce the consciousness into processes happening in the brain, I simultaniously reduce the notion of subjectivity to other forms.
+As I reduce the consciousness into processes happening in the brain, I simultaneously reduce the notion of subjectivity to other forms.
 When I get down to the particle level of physics, I would start to understand something about how subjectivity is related to particles.

 It is already common in physics to describe the world seen from a subjective perspective: Coordinate systems.